UKHomeOffice/modern-slavery/README.md

 ## Skip email verify step  <a name="skip-email-verify-step"></a>

 You can skip the email authentication locally or in some of the testing environments.
 You'll need to make sure you have an environment variable `allowSkip=true`.
 You'll also need an email as part of save and return.
-You have 3 options either: using a `skipEmail` environment variable; using a key value paramenter in the url; or both.
+You have 3 options either: using a `skipEmail` environment variable; using a key value parameter in the url; or both.

 1. To use an email environment variable, you'll need to set it like so `skipEmail=sas-hof-test@digital.homeoffice.gov.uk`.
 You can then go to the following url.